 Another feature of the Ok Alone system is the ‘Man Down or Worker Down’ function.
 This notifies a worker’s monitor/supervisor if there has been no movement within a set amount of time (5 minutes – 1 hour, set by the worker).
 If no movement is detected the phone will sound an alarm alerting the worker.
 The helpful reminder/alarm sent to the worker first after a period of no movement means there will be less false alarms sent to the monitor.
 If this alert is not responded to, the situation is escalated to the allocated monitor and they will contact the worker.
 If the worker does not answer the monitor can then use the real time GPS location of the worker to either go to the site themselves or send support.

 The most important thing Ok Alone can offer is peace of mind to lone working electricians.
-They know that someone has their back.
+Having employee monitoring they know that someone has their back.
 That if something happens (a help alert is sent or a check in is missed) someone from their company or at the Live Monitoring facility will be alerted and help will be on its way.

 2 – www.hse.gov.uk/statistics/tables/ridfatal.xlsx Table 3